-- Short-life assets are those items that depreciate rapidly, such as computers, where you can make an election allowing you to claim faster allowances.
+Short-life assets are those items that depreciate rapidly, such as computers, where you can make an election allowing you to claim faster allowances.
 An asset has a short life if it is not expected to last more than eight years after the end of the period in which it is bought.
-Electing for short-life assets treatment is only worthwhile if the expenditure does not qualify for AIA. e.g., because you have already exhausted your AIA limit for the current period. - Allowances for assets that you use partly for private purposes are restricted in accordance with the proportion of non-business use.
+Electing for short-life assets treatment is only worthwhile if the expenditure does not qualify for AIA, i.e. because you have already exhausted your AIA limit for the current period.